-The first part is a result of experience: the greater the consultant’s body of work, the more solutions they’ll be able to propose for your UX strategy.
+The first part results from experience: the more significant the consultant’s body of work, the more solutions they can propose for your UX strategy.

 The second is a product of user research.
 Yeah, I know.
-Your team might be already be doing UX research, but there’s research and then there’s research.
+Your team might already be doing UX research, but there’s research, and then there’s research.

-Our State of UX Research survey found that over 70% of designers aren’t happy with the amount of time they spend on getting to know their users.
+Our State of UX Research survey found that over 70% of designers aren’t happy with how much time they spend getting to know their users.

 The most common reasons?
 Lack of time in the project schedule and a lack of stakeholder buy-in.

 This is where a UX consultant comes in real handy.
-Their experience in product launches and change management will make it easier to get buy-in for the type of in-depth research that yields high-growth products.
+Their experience in product launches and change management will make getting buy-in for in-depth research that yields high-growth products easier.

 Things work better when people are on the same page.
 I think we can agree that’s a universal truth.

-Here’s another one: building digital products is difficult, which means keeping all the design styles consistent is messy.
-That’s why people are really excited to build design systems.
+Here’s another one: building digital products is difficult, so keeping all the design styles consistent is messy.
+That’s why people are excited to build design systems.

-There are a lot of silly design system definitions floating around, but suffice it to say, there are repositories of all the most important branding, development, and design standards for a particular product or group of products.
+There are a lot of silly design system definitions floating around, but suffice it to say there are repositories of all the most critical branding, development, and design standards for a particular product or group of products.